 KIMPTON EVERLY HOTEL

 InterContinental Hotels Group’s (IHG) Kimpton boutique hotel division made its Hollywood debut in August 2017 with The Everly.
-The 216-room hotel will feature a fifth-floor pool deck with views to the Pacific Ocean as well as the street-level Jane Q restaurant and the Ever Bar.
+The 216-room hotel features a fifth-floor pool deck with views to the Pacific Ocean as well as the street-level Jane Q restaurant and the Ever Bar.
 Book Now →

 THE JEREMY/1 HOTEL

 Starwood Capital opened The Jeremy West Hollywood in August 2017 as part of the Sunset La Cienega mixed-use project.
-The 286-room hotel, which was previously earmarked to be operated under Denihan Hospitality’s James brand, will be transformed into a 1 Hotels eco-luxe property during the next year.
+The 286-room hotel, which was previously earmarked to be operated under Denihan Hospitality’s James brand, will be transformed into a 1 Hotels eco-luxe property for Spring 2019.
 Book Now →

 DOWNTOWN L.A.
 PROPER